Matt Ulrich, former Super Bowl champ, dead at age 41

 Ulrich played at Northwestern University and went on to play two seasons in the NFL in 2005 and 2006, according to CBS Sports.

-He was a part of Harvard University's Football Players Health Study, "which examines the multifactorial causes that impact the health and wellbeing of former NFL players," according to the university.
-He served as an advisor to players in the study, which looked at the impacts of football on their short and long-term health.
+He was a part of Harvard University's Football Players Health Study, "which examines the multifactorial causes that impact the health and wellbeing of former NFL players," the university said.
+He served as an adviser to players in the study, which looked at the impacts of football on their short- and long-term health.

 Ulrich cofounded DexaFit LLC, a chain of body fat and metabolic testing centers, according to Harvard.
 He also served as managing director and partner at Profitable Ideas Exchange, leading a peer network for executives.